-Efficient and reliable passenger aircraft engines are a preserve of a few in the Western Hemisphere nations and dominated by private companies from the US, UK and France.
+Efficient and reliable passenger aircraft engines are a preserve of a few in the Western Hemisphere nations and dominated by private companies from the U.S., U.K. and France.
 The latest entrant in the field is the Russians.
 Russian specialists in the field of the aviation industry have been able to completely build a large turbofan engine designated PD-14 without foreign components for its MC-21 medium-haul passenger airliner.
 The development of the engine is a part of the ‘importozamecsheniye’ (import replacement) plan for the Russian Aviation Industry.

-The maiden flight of the MC-21-300 aeroplane fitted with the new Russian PD-14 engine was made on December 15, 2020, from Irkutsk Aviation Plant airstrip and was tested for one hour and twenty-five minutes.
-PD-14 engine is designed to replace the Pratt & Whitney PW1400 engines due to the US imposed sanctions.
+The maiden flight of the MC-21-300 aeroplane fitted with the new Russian PD-14 engine was made on December 15, 2020, from the Irkutsk Aviation Plant airstrip and was tested for one hour and twenty-five minutes.
+PD-14 engine is designed to replace the Pratt & Whitney PW1400 engines due to U.S. sanctions.
 The PD-14 engine has already obtained the Russian type approval certificate.
 Certificate validation with European Union Aviation Safety Agency (EASA) is planned at the turn of 2022.
 Completion of MC-21 flight tests with the PD-14 engine is scheduled for the second quarter of 2022.

-The Russian carrier Aeroflot has ordered and leased about 75 MC-21’s and Moscow plans to equip them with the PD-14 engines.
+The Russian carrier Aeroflot has ordered and leased about 75 MC-21, and Moscow plans to equip them with the PD-14 engines.
 “PD-14 engine is planned for mounting on the first serially produced aircraft which begins production in 2021,” said Russian Deputy Prime Minister Yuri Borisov in February 2020.
 The plane has been offered for exports too.

 Klimov TV7-117ST turboprop engine

 The Klimov TV7-117ST-01 engine is also made of entirely Russian parts, units and assemblies.
-It is a part of an import substitution programme for the manufacturing of TV3-117 and VK-2500 helicopter engines.
+It is part of an import substitution programme for manufacturing TV3-117 and VK-2500 helicopter engines.
 The TV7-117ST is the base engine to power Il-112V light military transport aircraft, and the civilian modification of the engine, TV7-117ST-01, is intended for the 64 seater Il-114-300 regional passenger-carrying aircraft which the Russians have now revived after the fall of the Soviet Union.
 First flown in 1990, the Tashkent Mechanical Plant produced 15 Il-114-300’s until it ceased to exist in 2012.
 TV7-117ST-01 replaces the Canadian Prat & Whitney PW127H engine.

 In the past, Russia has exported its Tupolev Tu-20 and Il-96-300 planes to Cuba, North Korea, Egypt and China.
 The SSJ-100 regional jet is more successful with export intents and orders from entities in Nepal, Egypt, Kazakhstan, Italy, Ireland, Switzerland, Mexico, Thailand, Zambia and Indonesia.
-MC-21 has found interest in Malasia, Egypt and Azerbaijan.
+MC-21 has found interest in Malaysia, Egypt and Azerbaijan.
 The total export orders for SSJ-100 and MC-21 is around just 100 units.
-The only potential big order for the Russian commercial jets may be from Iran which is under the US sanctions and potentially requires about 500 aircraft in the future.
+The only potential big order for the Russian commercial jets may be from Iran, which is under U.S. sanctions and potentially requires about 500 aircraft in the future.